kirkonrails/ffaker/README.md

 # ffaker with Education Mods

-I have forked this for the purpose of having randome course names under the education module.
+I have forked this for the purpose of having random course names under the education module.
 That's about it.
 Use it if you need to.
-Most of the courses are pulled from college level courses.
+Most of the courses are pulled from college level course names.

 Here is how you might use it: